django-stars/frontend-docs/docs/resources/connectResources.md

 :::

 #### ~~forceUpdates~~
 A boolean indicator that means that u do not need to store in redux filters, loading, and errors.
-This is common ussage for form submit actions, because [react-final-form](https://final-form.org/react) already handle all of this states and to avoid dublication of same data it is better to user `true`
+This is common ussage for form submit actions, because [react-final-form](https://final-form.org/react) already handle all of this states and to avoid duplication of same data it is better to user `true`

 #### ~~queries~~